-Hector H. Balderas, New Mexico State Auditor Susana Martinez, District Attorney Third Judicial District Attorney Las Cruces, New Mexico
+Hector H. Balderas, New Mexico State Auditor Amy L. Orlando, District Attorney Third Judicial District Attorney Las Cruces, New Mexico

-We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information and the budgetary comparisons for the general fund and major special revenue funds of the Third Judicial District Attorney, as of and for the year-ended June 30, 2010 and 2009, which collectively comprise the Third Judicial District Attorney's basic financial statements as listed in the table of contents.
-We have also audited the financial statements of each of the Third Judicial District Attorney's non-major governmental funds presented as supplementary information in the accompanying combining and individual fund financial statements as of and for the year-ended June 30, 2010 and 2009, as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities, each major fund, the aggregate remaining fund information and the budgetary comparisons for the general fund and major special revenue funds of the Third Judicial District Attorney, as of and for the year-ended June 30, 2011 and 2010, which collectively comprise the Third Judicial District Attorney's basic financial statements as listed in the table of contents.
+We also have audited the financial statements of each of the Third Judicial District Attorney's non-major governmental funds presented as supplementary information in the accompanying combining and individual fund financial statements as of and for the year-ended June 30, 2011 and 2010, as listed in the table of contents.
 These financial statements are the responsibility of the Third Judicial District Attorney's management.
 Our responsibility is to express opinions on these basic financial statements based our audit.

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and with standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles of the United States of America used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinions.

 As discussed in Note 1, the financial statements of the state of New Mexico Third District Attorney, are intended to present the financial position, and the changes in financial position, where applicable, of only that portion of the governmental activities, each major fund, and the aggregate remaining fund information of the state of New Mexico that is attributable to the transactions of the Third Judicial District Attorney.
-They do not purport to, and do not, present fairly the financial position of the state of New Mexico as of June 30, 2010 and 2009, and the changes in its financial position, where applicable, for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+They do not purport to, and do not, present fairly the financial position of the state of New Mexico as of June 30, 2011 and 2010, and the changes in its financial position, where applicable, for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, each major fund, and the aggregate remaining fund information of the Third Judicial District Attorney as of June 30, 2010 and 2009, and the respective changes in financial position and respective budgetary comparisons of the General and SWBPI grants funds, thereof for the year then ended in conformity with accounting principles generally accepted in the United States of America.
-In addition, in our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of each non-major governmental fund of the Third Judicial District Attorney as of June 30, 2010 and 2009, and the respective changes in financial position and the respective budgetary comparisons for the non-major governmental funds for the year ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, each major fund, and the aggregate remaining fund information of the Third Judicial District Attorney as of June 30, 2011 and 2010, and the respective changes in financial position, thereof and respective budgetary comparisons for the General and Victims Assistance Fund, for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In addition, in our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of each non-major governmental fund of the Third Judicial District Attorney as of June 30, 2011 and 2010, and the respective changes in financial position and the respective budgetary comparisons for the non-major governmental funds for the year ended in conformity with accounting principles generally accepted in the United States of America.